-SEALS is our programme to support EAL learners in Primary and Reception.
 EAL means English as an Additional Language.
 This programme has been developed for children who do not speak, read or write English as their first language and therefore need EAL support to help them improve their level of English and be able to succeed in their mainstream study at an age-appropriate level.
-It is delivered by specialist teachers, trained, experienced and qualified in additional language acquisition.
+It is delivered by specialist teachers, trained, experienced and qualified in additional language acquisition, and delivered in small groups in a rigorous but supportive environment.

-Students who do not speak English as their first language may find that life can be difficult in an English-speaking school.
+Students who do not speak English as their first language may find that life can be difficult in an English speaking school.
 They might find it hard to understand and be understood by their classmates and their teachers or understand subject specific vocabulary.
-Reading and writing might be very difficult for them because they are still working on English grammar.
+They may not be able to complete homework properly because they do not fully understand what they are supposed to do.
+Writing might be very difficult for them because they are still working on English grammar.
 Socially, they might find it hard to make friends or talk to people because they do not feel confident speaking English.
-If a child has any of these issues, they will benefit from SEALS.
+If a child has any of these issues, they will benefit from EAL support.